Table of Contents=> Go Directly

 Computer Networking #4 -Questions and Answers

-Computer networks help users on the network to share the resources and in communication.
-Can you imagine a world now without emails, online newspapers, blogs, chat and the other services offered by the internet?
+Computer networks help users on the network to share resources and communicate.
+Can you imagine a world now without emails, online newspapers, blogs, chat, and the other services offered by the internet?

 The following are the important uses and benefits of a computer network.